Aerial view of a natural area with a large expanse of water on the Norderelbe, sand and woodland

 • Monitoring: Long-term scientific observation to derive guidelines for future projects

 The shallow water area provides a valuable habitat for numerous animal and plant species.
 Many fish species benefit in particular, as they find an oxygen-rich refuge and important breeding grounds there.
-The new water and mudflats attract water birds such as shelducks and wild geese, which use them as a resting and feeding area.
-Amphibians also find optimal conditions thanks to the near-natural redesign.
-The adjacent riparian forests provide shelter and food for deer and small game, among others.
-In addition, the hemlock water fennel, a rare plant that only occurs on the Elbe, has already been identified.
-Last but not least, potential hunting grounds and nesting sites for birds of prey such as the white-tailed eagle are being created.</p
+The new water and mudflats attract waterfowl such as shelducks and wild geese, which use them as a resting and feeding area.
+Amphibians also find optimal conditions thanks to the near-natural remodelling.
+The neighbouring riparian forests provide shelter and food for deer and small game, among others.
+In addition, the Elbe water dropwort, a rare plant that only occurs on the Elbe, has already been identified.
+Last but not least, potential hunting grounds and nesting sites for birds of prey such as the white-tailed eagle are being created.